Bounces

 - Check email delivery service webhooks if bounce events appear in the email delivery service dashboard but not in Mailrith.

-- Do not retry a large failed send without understanding why it bounced.
+- Do not retry a large failed send until you understand why the emails bounced.

 - Use smaller tests when list quality is uncertain.

-- High bounces can damage [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md).
+- High bounce rates can damage [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md).

 - Bounced subscribers should usually be protected by [Suppression Lists and Subscriber Status](https://mailrith.com/guides/suppression-lists.md).

-- If bounces appear in your email delivery service but not in Mailrith, check webhook setup before trusting Mailrith's event count alone.
+- If bounces appear in your email delivery service but not in Mailrith, check webhook setup before you rely only on Mailrith's event count.

-- If one domain bounces heavily, such as one company or mailbox provider, inspect the error reason before suppressing the whole list.
+- If one domain bounces heavily, such as one company domain or mailbox provider, inspect the error reason before you suppress the whole list.

 ## Fix Common Issues